rowr111/blinky-badge-light/README.md

    - power button for On
    - small led for lower battery charge/currently charging indicator
    - battery holder attached to the back
-      - requires two 18650 lithium-ion rechargeable batteries
+      - requires one 18650 lithium-ion rechargeable battery
  - Case:
    - heart shaped ring on the front, same as the original blinky badge
    - back fully covers the back of the PCB as well as protects the battery holder